T2T-VICL: Cross-Task Visual In-Context Learning via Implicit Text-Driven VLMs: Results

 Beyond absolute numbers, an important property is cross-task consistency.
 This consistency underlines the advantage of framing all tasks under a unified in-context prompting mechanism.
 Moreover, T2T-VICL generalizes to semantically distant task pairs such as denoising versus light enhancement, where task-specialized models tend to degrade without task-specific retraining.
 This highlights robustness as a key byproduct of the unified in-context paradigm.

-\subsection{Cross-Task Results in second-tier group}
+\subsection{Cross-Task Results in Second-Tier Group}

-Across another ten cross-task pairs in Table~\ref{tab:4}, our method achieves the highest VIEScores among the three evaluation metrics.
-The other two IQA metrics are consistently slightly lower: SSIM improvements are modest, and the PSNR gap never exceeds 2\,dB.
-Interestingly, for several compositions, improvements are primarily reflected in the VIE score rather than in traditional fidelity metrics.
+Across another nine cross-task pairs in Table~\ref{tab:4}, our method consistently improves VIEScore over the fixed-prompt baseline on both Gemini and Seedream.
+The other two IQA metrics have slight declines in several cases.
+Interestingly, for these compositions, improvements are primarily reflected in the VIEScore rather than in the traditional fidelity metrics.
 Since VIE measures structural and relational coherence of visual information, it is more sensitive to semantic preservation than to strict intensity alignment.
-For the majority of normal cases, the visual consistency of the generated results remains comparable to those in the top-tier group, as shown in Figure~\ref{fig:4}.
+For the majority of normal cases, the visual consistency of the generated results remains comparable to those in the top-tier group, as shown in Figure~\ref{fig:fig5}.
+See detailed discussion in Appendix Sec.~\ref{sec:viescore}.